What is the largest domestic cat breed?

 At the first ever major cat show held in the United States, a Maine Coon was chosen as "Best Cat."
 These cats are known as "gentle giants" and generally have a soft voice, sometimes sounding like birds when they meow.

 Legendary tales of their origin involve a story of Marie Antoinette's Angora and Persian cats making their way to America and breeding with American cats.
 Other stories say that a cat and a raccoon mated to create the breed.
-There is speculation by some that this breed shares some ancestry with the Norwegian Forest cat.

 He weighs 35 pounds, and his veterinarian says that he is not overweight for his frame.
 He can stand on the floor on his hind legs and put his paws on a kitchen counter.
 I imagine he would swipe your steak if you weren't careful!